Salvia L. is the correct and accepted scientific name for this genus. It was described by Carl von Linnaeus in Species Plantarum in 1753.

 Some are perennial while others are self-seeding annuals or just annuals grown as bedding plants.

-The link to The Missouri Botanical Garden takes you to their Plant Finder page to 62 different species and cultivars of Salvia.
+The link to The Missouri Botanical Garden takes you to their Plant Finder page to over 60 different species and cultivars of Salvia.

 The link to Dave’s Garden takes you to a list of several good articles about Salvia.

-If you have any comments, questions or suggestions, I would like other from you.
+If you have any comments, questions or suggestions, I would like to hear from you.
 Please leave a “like” if you have visited this page.
 It helps us bloggers stay motivated. 🙂